SURFZJY/EAST-caffe/README.md

 The features are summarized blow:

-+ OpenCV_DNN/ CAFFE inference demo
++ OpenCV_DNN/ CAFFE inference demo.
 + Only **RBOX** part is implemented.
-+ Use VGG/ MobileNet_v2 as backbone,
++ Use MobileNet_v3 as backbone.
 + NCNN/ MNN deploy support, Use NCNN int8 quantization, the model size can be 2M or less.
 Very suitable for deploy on Mobile devices.

 Please cite his [paper](https://arxiv.org/abs/1704.03155v2) if you find this useful.